The Best Things to Do in Bogota, Colombia

 ↠ Bring layers.
 Due to the altitude, (Bogota is located at 2,640m above sea level) it is a fairly chilly city.
 You’ll definitely need long pants and a jacket when going out in the evening.
 During the day temperatures can rise into the early or mid-20s/low 70s.

 ↠ Safety.
 I generally get a lot of questions over on my Instagram about safety in Colombia.
-In general, Colombia is a safe place to travel, more so in recent years, providing you stay on the tourist trail.
-Bogota is a city like any other where petty crime and robbery do happen occasionally just like it might in New York or LA.
+In general, Colombia is a safe place to travel, more so in recent years, provided you stay on the tourist trail.
+Bogota is a city like any other, where petty crime and robbery do happen occasionally, just like it might in New York or LA.

 Always make sure to be aware of your surroundings, use common sense, don’t walk around La Candelaria or the historic center at night, and leave valuables in your hotel room when possible and when going out at night.